-By carefully selecting priorities we can avoid the effect of stuffed bits in the frame header, i.e., by excluding the identifiers that lead to bit-stuffing we can à priori make sure that there will be no bits stuffed in any of the fields shown in Figure 3.
-The drawback of this is that we have forbidden the usage of some selected priorities, which obviously comes at a cost, since originally we could use all 11 bits to represent the priority and identity of the CAN frame, which gave us 2^{11} (2048) different priorities, and after the removal of selected priorities, it turns out that we have either of the following two scenarios: (1) we can eliminate the number of stuff bits in the CAN header, or (2) we can minimize the number of stuff bits in the CAN header to 1.
+By carefully selecting priorities we can avoid the effect of stuff-bits in the frame header, i.e., by excluding the identifiers that lead to bit-stuffing we can à priori make sure that there will be no stuff-bits in any of the fields shown in Figure 3.
+The drawback of this is that we have forbidden the usage of some selected priorities, which obviously comes at a cost, since originally we could use all 11 bits to represent the priority and identity of the CAN frame, which gave us 2^{11} (2048) different priorities, and after the removal of selected priorities, it turns out that we have either of the following two scenarios: (1) we can eliminate the number of stuff-bits in the CAN header, or (2) we can minimize the number of stuff-bits in the CAN header to 1.

-The actual numbers of stuffed bits, by forbidding priorities, are described in Table 1 and their relative (relative to the total number of data patterns) percentages are shown in Figure 4.
-Worth noticing is that the number of stuff bits depends on the number of data bytes in the frame.
+The actual numbers of stuff-bits, by forbidding priorities, are described in Table 1.
+Worth noticing is that the number of stuff-bits depends on the number of data bytes in the frame.
 This since the DLC field, see Figure 3, consists of 4 bits describing the number of bytes of data in the frame.
-Thus, this bit pattern will affect the number of stuff bits generated in the frame header (all frame fields before the data part of the CAN frame, as shown in Figure 3).
+Thus, this bit pattern will affect the number of stuffbits generated in the frame header (all frame fields before the data part of the CAN frame, as shown in Figure 3).